instructlab/taxonomy/.github/pull_request_template.md

 What you receive with your contribution.

-**Did you test your contribution with `lab generate` and ensure that it does not produce any warnings or errors?**
+**Please, confirm that you have tested your contribution with `lab generate` and ensured that it does not produce any warnings or errors:**

 Yes or No